nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

   for Matrix (state is immutable per state group) but wouldn't work for a mutable key-value store.

-- **Tag collisions at 24 bits**: ~1 in 16M per probe.
-A collision costs one wasted `pread` (8ms on a spinning disk).
-At 100K nodes per room, expect ~0.006 wasted reads per lookup.
-At 1M nodes, ~0.06.
-Negligible.
+- **Tag collisions at 24 bits**: about one in 16M occupied slots examined.
+The expected wasted reads depend on the probe length, not the total nodes in the room.
+At a controlled load factor, that remains negligible; it should still be counted in benchmark instrumentation.

 - **Per-room file proliferation**: each room gets its own pack set.
 A server in 10K rooms needs 10K+ files.
 Mitigate with an LRU'd fd cache and a shared